echujon/bta/site/content/_index.md

 intro:
   heading: What We Offer
   text: >-
-    Balance Through Art's logo is the educational tool that helps people understand the "Life Cycle".
+    Balance Through Art's logo is an educational tool that helps people understand the "Life Cycle".
 products:
   - image: img/illustrations-coffee.svg
     text: >-